 In this way we finally connected with the GR46, which we had been pursuing ever since we left Madranges two days ago.
 It had been an unedifying performance, missing the track on three separate occasions, but now we were reunited with it.

 From then on it was a delightful walk, with our minds at rest, a classic mixture of grassy, bracken-lined tracks, small forestry roads and footpaths through farmland.

 We came down to a lake, then ascended again and emerged at last in the top streets of Lacelle, among bald, newly-built houses that were at odds with everything around them – the beautiful landscape that we had been walking in, and the graceful buildings of the old village further down.

 On the main road we were pleased to see activity at the Hotel Moderne, a venerable stone building whose title must surely have been a joke.
 We were in need of our morning coffee, although it was nearly 1 o’clock and people were having lunch inside.

-We crammed ourselves into a table on the footpath for this indulgence, and asked our plump waitress about eating here in the evening.
+We crammed ourselves into a table on the footpath for this, and asked our plump waitress about eating here in the evening.
 They would be open, she said, and we promised to return.

 The camping ground was immediately behind the hotel, a neatly-mowed area of grass, almost deserted.
-The office was closed, but there was a telephone box nearby, which was convenient, as we wanted to ring one of the family in Australia before it got too late (2pm in France was 10pm in Australia).
+The office was closed, but there was a telephone box nearby, which was convenient, as we wanted to ring one of our family in Australia before it got too late (2 pm in France was 10 pm in Australia).